 They migrate between their winter quarters, qishlaq, in the Mughan steppe of Azerbaijan, and their summer quarters, yeylaq, around Mount Sabalan, approximately one hundred fifty miles to the south.
 The nomads usually spend three to four weeks covering the 150 miles between the winter and summer quarters.
 For the migration, several camps form a caravan consisting of 30-60 tents.
 Travelling merchants visit the Shahsavan frequently, selling cloth and household utensils.

-Qashqai is one of the nomadic tribe with Turkic origin, and almost all of them speak a Western Ghuz Turkic dialect which they call Turk.
-Almost all of them are bilingual, speaking the Qashqai language as well as (in formal use) the Persian language.
+Qashqai is one of the nomad tribes in Iran with Turkish origin, and almost all of them speak a Western Ghuz Turkish dialect which they call Turk.

 They mainly live in the Iranian provinces of Fars, Khuzestan, Kohgiluyeh and Boyer-Ahmad, Chaharmahal and Bakhtiari, Bushehr and southern Isfahan, especially around the city of Shiraz and Firuzabad in Fars.